GPS18 + FreeBSD

 (click this image for summary history plots)

-• Multiple Internet sources to Windows NT/XP clients, excursions of the order of 10 - 20ms caused mainly by diurnal temperature variations.
+• Multiple Internet servers with Windows NT/XP clients: excursions of the order of 10 - 20ms caused mainly by diurnal temperature variations.
 The time constant on the NTP correction loop grows quite long to minimise NTP network traffic and load on NTP servers, and the lookup interval typically grows to 1024s.
 This long time constant allows some drift.

 • Serial GPS source to Windows NT/XP.
 At the default setting, 4800 baud, each bit occupies 0.2ms, and the uncertainty with which the GPS sends out the data, and the operating system can report the time the data was received, result in a somewhat higher short term offset jitter, and no better daily drift than with multiple Internet sources.
+You may be able to do better using a high baud rate, and perhaps with a USB-connected GPS and a much higher high baud rate.
 It's possible that the jitter would be less with a UNIX system, but I've not tested that.

 System configuration updates require to run NTP